 |Commander / EDH||Legal|

 Choose any number of target creatures you control.
-For each of them, put a token that's a copy of that creature onto the battlefield.
-Those tokens have haste.
-Exile them at the beginning of the next end step.
+For each of them, create a token that's a copy of that creature, except it has haste.
+Exile those tokens at the beginning of the next end step.

 1 month ago

 I love this deck idea, its one of my favorite!